Maaaadscientist/zz2l2nu/README.md

 The second parameter is the path to a [dataset definition file](https://gitlab.cern.ch/HZZ-IIHE/hzz2l2nu/wikis/dataset-definitions) (either a full one or a derived fragment).
 It provides paths to input files included in the dataset and all dataset-specific configuration parameters.

 The last two parameters specify which analysis should be executed and the maximal number of events to process.
-For debugging, it can be useful to specify the seed for the random number generator with option `--seed` to ensure exact reproducibility.
 A number of other command line parameters are supported, many of them also have shortcuts.
 The complete list can be obtained by running

 ```sh
 runHZZanalysis --analysis <analysis> --help